 Crohn’s disease is the chronic inflammation of the gastrointestinal tract of the human body.
 It is categorized as an Inflammatory Bowel Disease.

-This disease can show various symptoms such as severe abdominal pain, diarrhoea, sudden weight loss, anaemia and fatigue.
+This disease can show various symptoms such as severe abdominal pain, diarrhea, sudden weight loss, anemia, and fatigue.
 In severe cases, the disease may also cause malnutrition.
 Some patients may not have such symptoms, while some patients may have severe and chronic symptoms that do not subside.

 How can alcohol affect Crohn’s Disease?